Cisco Router basic commands

 Setting password –

-- enable password – The enable password is used for securing privilege mode.
-This password will be shown in clear text by command “show running-configuration”.
-These are replaced by secret password nowadays.
+1. enable password – The enable password is used for securing privilege mode.
+This password will be shown in clear text by the command “show running-configuration”.
+These are replaced by secret passwords nowadays.

 router(config)#enable password GeeksforGeeks

-- Enable secret password – This is also used for securing privilege mode but the d the difference is that it will be displayed as cipher in “show running-configuration”.
+2. Enable secret password – This is also used for securing privilege mode but the d the difference is that it will be displayed as a cipher in “show running-configuration”.
 This password will override the enable password if both passwords are set.

 router(config)#enable secret GeeksforGeeks

-- line console password – When a user will take access through console port then this password will be asked.
+3. line console password – When a user will take access through the console port then this password will be asked.

 router(config)#line console 0 router(config-line)#password GeeksforGeeks router(config-line)#login

-- line VTY password – When a user want to access a router through VTY lines (telnet or ssh) then this password will be asked.
+4. line VTY password – When a user wants to access a router through VTY lines (telnet or ssh) then this password will be asked.

 router(config)#line VTY 0 4 router(config-line)#password GeeksforGeeks router(config-line)#exit